Cheri L. Canon

-Cheri L. Canon is an American abdominal radiologist at the University of Alabama at Birmingham School of Medicine Department of Radiology.
-She currently serves as a professor and as the Witten-Stanley Endowed Chair of Radiology in the department of radiology at UAB.
+Cheri L. Canon, M.D., FACR, FSAR, FAAWR, is an American abdominal radiologist at the University of Alabama at Birmingham School of Medicine Department of Radiology.
+She currently serves as president of University of Alabama Health Services Foundation (UAHSF), chief physician executive of the UAB Health System, and is a professor emerita for the UAB Department of Radiology.

 Education

-Canon completed her undergraduate training at the University of Texas at Austin, obtaining a bachelor of science in zoology.
-Afterward, she attended medical school at the University of Texas Medical Branch in Galveston, Texas.
-After completing medical school with honors, she completed a diagnostic radiology residency at the University of Alabama at Birmingham (UAB), until she joined the faculty in the abdominal imaging section of UAB in 1998.
+Canon completed her undergraduate training at the University of Texas at Austin, obtaining a Bachelor of Science in zoology.
+Afterward, she attended medical school at the University of Texas Medical Branch in Galveston, Texa.
+After graduating medical school with honors, she completed a diagnostic radiology residency at UAB, where she joined the faculty in the Abdominal Imaging Section in 1998.
+She sits on the UAB Medicine Joint Operating Leadership Council and is a trustee on the UAHSF board.